Carlo Nash

 Nash started his career at North West Counties League clubs Rossendale United and Clitheroe, playing for the latter in the FA Vase final in 1996, before being signed by Crystal Palace for a fee of £35,000.
 He helped Palace to win promotion out of the First Division via the play-offs in 1997.
-He spent 1998 to 2001 with Stockport County, before being sold to Manchester City for £100,000 in January 2001.
-He played 15 Premier League games for the club either side of 25 appearances in the 2001–02 First Division title winning campaign.
-He joined Middlesbrough for a nominal fee in August 2003, before moving on to Preston North End in March 2005.
+He spent 1998 to 2001 with Stockport County before being sold to Manchester City for £100,000 in January 2001.
+He played 15 Premier League games for the club, either side of 25 appearances in the 2001–02 First Division title-winning campaign.
+He joined Middlesbrough for a nominal fee in August 2003 before moving on to Preston North End in March 2005.
 He featured 94 times for the club, playing in two unsuccessful play-off campaigns.

-Nash left Preston to join Wigan Athletic for a fee of £300,000 on June 2007.
-However he would play only 13 first-team games in the remaining seven years of his career after leaving Preston.
+Nash left Preston to join Wigan Athletic for a fee of £300,000 in June 2007.
+However, after leaving Preston, he would play only 13 first-team games in the remaining seven years of his career.
 He spent time on loan at Stoke City in their Championship promotion-winning 2007–08 campaign, where he would play ten games.
 He otherwise spent the rest of his career as a back-up goalkeeper in the Premier League at Wigan Athletic, Everton, Stoke City and Norwich City.
 He picked up two FA Cup runners-up medals after being an unused substitute in the 2009 and 2011 finals, with Everton and Stoke City respectively.
 He went on to work as a goalkeeping coach at Oldham Athletic, Salford City and Port Vale.
-He is divorced, with two children.
+He is divorced with two children.

 Playing career

 Early career

 Born in Bolton, Lancashire, Nash started his career at local youth club Moss Bank before he joined Manchester United's academy at the age of eleven.
-However he decided to spend some years out of the game after being involved in a car accident at the age of fourteen.
+However, he decided to spend some years out of the game after being involved in a car accident at the age of 14.
 He completed his education and went on to work as a screen printer.
-He returned to the sport with amateur side Waterworks after a six year absence.
+He returned to the sport with amateur side Waterworks after a six-year absence.
 He joined North West Counties League side Rossendale United in 1993 and played for the club for two years.
 He moved on to Clitheroe, with whom he played in the final of the FA Vase at Wembley Stadium, losing 3–0 to Brigg Town.
 He later said that "it was a very unconventional way to get into professional football but I feel like I appreciated it more because of the way I did it rather than coming through the academy system".